 This course is an optional writing retreat for doctoral students beginning the dissertation journey.
 The retreat may be on-campus at UW-La Crosse over a long weekend and/or held virtually.
-Students will read about, present on, and discuss various writing strategies and reflect on their own writing processes.
-Repeatable for credit - maximum two.
-Prerequisite: SAA 930 or concurrent.
+Students read about, present on, and discuss various writing strategies and reflect on their own writing processes.
+Repeatable for credit - maximum two credits.
+Prerequisite: SAA 930 or concurrent enrollment; admission to Ed.D.
+Program in Student Affairs Administration and Leadership.
 Offered Summer.